Dealing with Tenant Damage to your Property in Ontario

 Luckily, if you’re dealing with tenant damage to property, Ontario has systems in place.

-Tenants are required to repair or pay for the repair of any damage to your rental property that is outside normal use.
+Tenants are required to repair or pay for the repair of any damage to your rental property that are beyond wear and tear from normal use.
 The law also holds the tenant liable for damage caused by their guests or other persons living in the rental unit.
+Instances of tenant damages rental property in Ontario must be documented and addressed promptly to seek remedies.

 Negotiating Repairs